The purpose of this page is to answer frequently asked questions so you can decide whether I am the right lawyer for you.

-I have been fortunate to do many things in my 37-year career.
-I have been an Air Force Judge Advocate, Special Asst.
-U.S. Attorney, attorney in private practice, prosecutor, and municipal judge.
+I have been fortunate to do many things in my 38-year career.
+I have been an Air Force Judge Advocate, Special Assistant U.S. Attorney, private practice attorney, prosecutor, and municipal judge.
 I served on the Board of Directors of the Colorado Municipal League and served six years on the Editorial Board of The Colorado Lawyer (including one as chairperson).
-I served fourteen years as General Counsel for a trade association with more than 22,000 members.
+I served 14 years as General Counsel for a trade association with more than 22,000 members.
 I have represented farmers, fire districts, non-profits, and high-tech startups.
 As my practice has grown, and as I have learned what I enjoy most, I have narrowed the focus of my practice.
 My current practice falls into five broad categories:

 1. Contract Drafting and Review.
 I draft and review legal documents, including all types of contracts.
 I strive to make the documents clear to minimize the risk of future disputes.
 And I strive to include provisions that protect my clients.
 I draft, review, and advise clients on many types of documents including commercial contracts, real estate contacts, employment contracts, intellectual property contracts (licensing agreements and so forth), leases, any many other types of documents.
 Other lawyers frequently ask me to draft and edit legal documents for them, including contracts, motions, and briefs.

 2. Advising New Businesses and Organizations.
 I advise people and assist them in setting up new businesses and organizations.
 Forming the entity (corporation, LLC, or nonprofit corporation) is the easy part.
 Many potential clients can do that without a lawyer.
 They retain me to advise them on what type of entity to form, to draft agreements with their partners, customers, and vendors, and to help them protect themselves, minimize risk, and maximize the probability of a successful outcome if litigation is unavoidable.